-2021 BAFTA (TV) winners: I May Destroy You and Michaela Coel claim key prizes
+2021 TV BAFTAs: I May Destroy You and Michaela Coel claim key prizes

-It was an evening to remember for Michaela Coel as she and her acclaimed mini-series I May Destroy You landed top honours at last night’s 2021 BAFTA TV awards.
+It was an evening to remember for Michaela Coel as her acclaimed miniseries I May Destroy You landed top honours during last night’s BAFTA Television Awards.

-Having already scooped wins for her writing and directing of the BBC programme during last month’s BAFTA Craft ceremony, Coel followed up that momentum by taking home Best Actress for her portrayal of Arabella, a young woman who reassesses her life after being sexually assaulted at a nightclub.
+Having already scooped wins for her writing and directing of the BBC One programme at last month’s BAFTA Craft Awards ceremony, Coel followed up that momentum by taking home the Leading Actress gong for her lauded performance as Arabella Essiedu, a young writer who is forced to reassess her life after being raped.

-Additionally, the series itself saw off very strong competition from the likes of Small Axe and Normal People to win the Best Mini-Series category.
+The series itself also saw off very strong competition from Steve McQueen’s Small Axe to win the Best Mini-Series category.

-Elsewhere, Paul Mescal saw off The Crown’s Josh O’Connor and Small Axe duo John Boyega and Shaun Parkes to win Best Actor for his performance as loved-up teenager Connell in Normal People.
+Elsewhere, Irish star Paul Mescal saw off The Crown’s Josh O’Connor and Small Axe duo John Boyega and Shaun Parkes to win Leading Actor for his breakthrough role as loved-up teenager Connell Waldron in BBC Three’s Normal People.

-In the comedy categories, Inside No. 9 overcame Ghosts and This Country to win Best Scripted Comedy while Charlie Cooper (This Country) and Aimee Lou Wood (Sex Education) took home the acting prizes for their humorous performances.
+In the comedy categories, BBC Two’s Inside No. 9 overcame fellow BBC sitcoms Ghosts and This Country to clinch the Scripted Comedy accolade.

-Finally, the Virgin Media Must-See TV Moment award was presented to the dance group Diversity for their controversial Britain’s Got Talent routine, which reflected the killing of George Floyd and the Black Lives Matter movement.
+Finally, the recipient of this year’s Virgin TV’s Must-See TV Moment was presented to the dance group Diversity for their controversial Britain’s Got Talent routine, which reflected the killing of George Floyd and the Black Lives Matter movement.

-The full list of diverse BAFTA winners can be found below:
+The full list of major BAFTA winners are…

 BEST DRAMA SERIES